crate/crate/docs/general/ddl/data-types.rst

 An inexact number with variable precision supporting `double-precision floating-point`_ values.

-Limited to eight bytes, with 15 to 17 decimal digits precision.
+Limited to eight bytes, with 15 decimal digits precision.

 Example: